 • Search Systems

 A search system allows a user to search for information.
-It could be simple or highly personalized, or also somewhere in-between.
+It could be simple or highly personalised, or also somewhere in-between.

 As you have seen by now, information architecture is a very necessary part of good user experience design services.
-If you want a functional, robust, efficient and outstanding website, which is also user-friendly and emotionally satisfying, then it is obvious that you need IA design.
+If you want a functional, robust, efficient and outstanding website, which is also user-friendly and emotionally satisfying, then you need IA design.